How to choose a carrier for your baby

 Age has no significance when it comes to carriers, and you can use a carrier from birth.

-Nonetheless, according to the European guidelines for safety, carriers should only be used in babies that weight at least 3.5kg.
+Nonetheless, according to European safety guidelines, carriers should only be used with babies who weigh at least 3.5 kg.

 Can carriers be used before the screening ultrasound for hip dysplasia is performed?

-Indeed, there is a recommendation, mentioned on our website, about performing screening ultrasound to rule out hip dysplasia in babies around the age of 4-6 weeks.
+Indeed, there is a recommendation mentioned on our website about performing a screening ultrasound to rule out hip dysplasia in babies around the age of 4–6 weeks.

-Carriers can be used prior to this test but we recommend that the baby is turned so they are facing the parents because at this age the child is unable to support the weight of their head.
+Carriers can be used before this test, but we recommend that the baby faces the parent, as at this age the child is unable to support the weight of their head.

 Position of the thighs

-Make sure the baby is positioned in an “M” position, with knees lifted above the buttocks.
-This position supports healthy development of the hip for all babies, especially those at risk of hip dysplasia.
+Make sure the baby is positioned in an “M” shape, with the knees lifted above the buttocks.
+This position supports healthy hip development for all babies, especially those at risk of hip dysplasia.

 Support of the vertebral column

-Look for carrier that encourages natural straightening of the vertebral column.
-The design needs to be such that allows a soft arching of the back of the baby, supports the neck until the age of 3-4 months or until the baby is able to hold their head up.
+Look for a carrier that encourages the natural alignment of the vertebral column.
+The design should allow a soft arch in the baby’s back and provide neck support until the age of 3–4 months, or until the baby can hold their head up independently.

 Distribution of weight

-Choose a carrier that has thick, padded straps and a supporting belt.
-This helps distribute the weight of the child equally along the parent’s body and reduces the burden on the back and the shoulders.
+Choose a carrier with thick, padded straps and a supportive belt.
+This helps distribute the baby’s weight evenly across the parent’s body and reduces strain on the back and shoulders.

 Adaptability

-Find a carrier that can adjust to the child’s growth and the parent’s body.
-Customized carriers guarantee comfort, safety and support for prolonged use.
+Find a carrier that adjusts to both the child’s growth and the parent’s body.
+Adjustable carriers offer long-term comfort, safety, and support.

 Easiness of use

-Make sure you check how easy it is to put the carrier on and take it off.
-A user-friendly design allows quick and comfortable adjustments, this is especially important when the baby is irritable.
+Check how easy the carrier is to put on and take off.
+A user-friendly design allows for quick and comfortable adjustments, which is especially important when the baby is irritable.

 Breathability

-Look for a carrier that is made of breathable material to make sure baby and parents are able to breathe comfortably, especially in warmer climates.
+Choose a carrier made of breathable material to ensure both the baby and parent stay comfortable—especially in warmer climates.

 Safety

-Make sure the carrier includes safety features such as safety straps.
-Additionally, make sure the design prevents the baby from slipping out of the carrier.
-Note that all carriers must have a European or American certification of approval.
+Ensure the carrier includes safety features such as secure straps.
+The design should prevent the baby from slipping out of the carrier.
+All carriers should have European or American certification of approval.

-Of course, you can always consult with a pediatrician or pediatric orthopedist when there are concerns for proper hip development or different carrying techniques.
+Of course, you can always consult with a pediatrician or pediatric orthopedist if you have concerns about hip development or carrying techniques.

 Good luck.